-At present, the TR rules must be hand-coded, but a subject of research is how TR they can be learned, either from demonstration, or by experimentation.
-The aim is to be able to learn from far fewer examples than required by reinforcement learning.
+At present, the TR rules must be hand-coded, but a subject of research is how TR can be learned, either from demonstration or by experimentation.
+The aim is to learn from far fewer examples than required by reinforcement learning.